 This is the issue.
 The new EU General Data Protection Regulation (GDPR) will into effect on 25 May 2018.
 When enforced, companies who breach the law could be faced with dramatically higher penalties than ever before:

 While previously the highest penalty ever issued was £400K, the new penalties could amount to €20 million or 4% or annual global turnover, whichever is higher.
 Could your business survive that kind of penalty?
 Best to be avoid it!
 With 14 months left to get organised, now is the perfect time to get prepared, and get ready to work with clean (double) opt-in lists only, further protection and adequate processes.

 What do we see as our role in preparing the UK Marketing Automation Industry for Upcoming Data Protection Act – Legislation?
 Our focus is helping you, pro-actively.
 CloudAnalysts’ MD Jimson Lee is part of a steering committee for the marketing automation industry in London to help companies be fully prepared and compliance with the upcoming legislations.
 He is speaking / organising talks on a number of occasions this topic, e.g. at the Salesforce London Marketing Cloud User Group.
 Note: We are facilitating consultants, not lawyers, and so companies must seek their own legal counsel to ensure their compliance to the law.

 Interested to Learn More

-We’re available for a ‘quick question’, a product demo, and even a free consultation on the ‘Marketing’ in Digital Marketing, or the ‘Digital Technology’ in Martech like Salesforce, Pardot ao.
+We’re available for a ‘quick question’ re GDPR, Salesforce & marketing automation.
+We’re up for quick product demos, and even offer a free consultation on the ‘Marketing’ in Digital Marketing, or the ‘Digital Technology’ in Martech like Salesforce and Pardot.